effjot/qgis-data-sources-panel/README.md

 ## Usage

-The panel can be opened from the Plugins menu → Data Sources Panel.
+The panel can be opened from the View menu → Panels → Data Sources.

 You can switch between a table view and a tree view of the layer sources with the first two buttons of the toolbar.